 ISO, Aperture and Shutter speed are all inter-related.
 Changing any one of the above values will definitely have an impact on the other.
 If you increase the ISO value, then you can go for a smaller aperture opening (higher F number) and higher shutter speed.

-Suppose, if you capture an image at a shutter speed of ½ seconds with an ISO value of 100, then you can capture the same image with a shutter speed of 1/4th of a second, if you increase the ISO to 200.
-If possible, always restrict the ISO value to set below 800 (noise can be reduced in the final image).
+Suppose, if you capture an image at a shutter speed of ½ seconds with an ISO value of 100, then you can capture the same image with a shutter speed of 1/4th of a second if you increase the ISO to 200.
+Always try to use an ISO value under 800 for noise reduction.
 So, there should always be a balance amongst these three parameters.
 Only then you will be able to capture the perfect shot.

 After reading this article on “Understanding ISO Sensitivity” you would have found the answer to the question, what is ISO?
 Now, I recommend you to Read Understanding Aperture & Understanding Shutter Speed.
 These 3 are the 3 pillars of photography.

 Do Share Your Comments & Reviews!!!